corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 [More Standard Districts](https://steamcommunity.com/sharedfiles/filedetails/?id=2650611194) adds 5 district types based on basic buildings: Research, Commercial, Leisure, Military, and Administrative.
 Commercial Districts are not available for gestalt empires and Leisure Districts are only available for regular empires and Rogue Servitors.

+### Not Included in "Subtle Polish"

+This mod is intentionally not included in my modpack [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) because it is an optional, basic UI change targeted at specific screen resolutions.

 ## Changelog

 * 1.0.0 Initial version